-- 10.1 All contracts with a value in excess of the UK limits (works and services) shall be let in accordance with a procurement method which is acceptable within UK law.
-An existing contract which has terminated cannot be extended where the effect of such extension would be to take its value above the threshold at which UK Procurement Procedures apply.

-- 10.2 Consideration shall be given to breaking down a contract into lots in any tender for a contract with a value in excess of UK Limits, and shall be let broken down into lots unless there is a justification for not doing so.
-Where a contract is not let in lots the UK notice shall include the reasons for not so doing.

-- 10.3 Acceptable methods of procurement are:

-- (a) the Open Procedure

-- (b) the Restricted Procedure

-- (c) Competitive Procedure with negotiation
+- 11.1 All contracts with a value in excess of the UK Threshold (works, goods and services) shall be let in accordance with a procurement method which is acceptable within UK Procurement Legislation.
+An existing contract which has terminated cannot be extended where the effect of such extension would be to take its value above the threshold at which UK Procurement Procedures apply. - 11.2 Consideration shall be given to breaking down a contract into lots in any tender for a contract with a value in excess of UK Threshold, and shall be let broken down into lots unless there is a justification for not doing so.
+Where a contract is not let in lots the Tender notice shall include the reasons for not so doing. - 11.3 Acceptable methods of procurement are: - (a) the Open Procedure, or - (b) the Competitive Flexible Procedure, or - (c) use of Approved Frameworks. - 11.4 Legal advice should be taken from the Legal Advisor in relation to the advertisement and letting of a Service Concession, being a contract of the same type as a public service contract except for the fact that the consideration for the provision of services consists either solely in the right to exploit the service or in this right together with payment. - 11.5 The Procurement Act 2023 contains mandatory time limits for the various stages of the contracting process which RPs must comply with. - 11.6 In the case of contracts which require tendering in accordance with the Procurement Act 2023, the Board is required to place a Preliminary Market

-- (d) Competitive Dialogue

-- (e) Innovation Partnership - 10.4 Legal advice should be taken from the Legal Advisor in relation to the advertisement and letting of a Service Concession, That is a contract of the same type as a public service contract except for the fact that the consideration for the provision of services consists either solely in the right to exploit the service or in this right together with payment.. - 10.5 The Public Contracts Regulations 2015 contains mandatory time limits for the various stages of the contracting process which RP's must comply with. - 10.6 In the case of contracts which require tendering in accordance with UK Procurement law, the Board is required to place a Contract Notice in and publish the tender through Contracts Finder and the timescale for expressions of interest in response to such notices is prescribed. - 10.7 Advertisement is subject to the following constraints: - (a) Legal advice must be sought from the Legal Advisor upon the applicable timescales - (b)Unrestricted full direct access, free of charge to all procurement documents must be provided from the date of publication of the UK notice - (c) the accelerated procedure may only be used with the consent of the Chief Operating Officer and Clerk to the Board
+Engagement Notice (where appropriate), followed by a Tender Notice in and publish the tender through Central Digital Platform and the timescale for expressions of interest in response to such notices is prescribed.

+- 11.7 Advertisement is subject to the following constraints: - (a) Legal advice must be sought from the Legal Advisor upon the applicable timescales; - (b) Unrestricted full direct access, free of charge to all procurement documents must be provided from the date of publication of the Tender notice: - (c) the accelerated procedure may only be used with the consent of the Chief Executive Officer and Clerk to the Board.